 Threat actors are constantly trying to steal your Social Security number to commit identity theft and other types of fraud.
 You need to protect your Social Security number by taking the following steps.

-Keep your Social Security card and documents in a secure location
+Keep your Social Security card in a secure location

 You should never carry your Social Security card with you in your wallet since you can easily lose your wallet.
-You need to keep your Social Security card and any other documents containing your SSN in a secure location such as a safe.
+Instead, store your Social Security card and any other documents containing your SSN in a secure location, such as a locked safe.
 If you need to dispose of any documents with your SSN, you should shred them to prevent threat actors from digging through your trash and stealing your SSN.

 You should only share your SSN if you are filing your taxes, starting a new job, getting your driver’s license, applying for government benefits, applying for a line of credit or loan, or making a cash transaction that is $10,000 or more.
 If you get an unsolicited message asking for your SSN, do not share it.

 If you need to share your SSN digitally, you should use a password manager.
 A password manager is a tool that securely stores and manages your personal information, such as your login credentials, credit card information and SSN, in an encrypted vault.
-Password managers are protected with multiple layers of encryption and can only be accessed with a strong master password.
-When you send sensitive data with a password manager, your password manager encrypts the data to prevent cybercriminals from intercepting and stealing it.
+Protected with multiple layers of encryption, it makes sending sensitive data so secure, preventing threat actors from intercepting and stealing it.

 Protect your online accounts with strong passwords

 You need to protect your online accounts with access to your SSN by using strong and unique passwords.
 Using strong passwords makes it difficult for cybercriminals to crack them and compromise your accounts.
-Strong passwords are random and unique combinations of uppercase and lowercase letters, numbers and special characters that are at least 16 characters long.
+Strong passwords are at least 16 characters long, combinations of uppercase and lowercase letters, numbers and special characters.
 They omit any personal information, sequential numbers or letters and commonly used dictionary words.
+To be even more secure, use passphrases.

 Enable MFA on your accounts whenever possible